fkkhalid05/azure-admin-security-labs/02-network-security/README.md

 - Private Endpoints

 ## Steps
-1. Created a virtual network with multiple subnets
+1. Created a virtual network with multiple subnets :Created a virtual network with segmented subnets to isolate workloads.
-2. Applied Network Security Groups to subnets
+2. Applied Network Security Groups to subnets : Associated a Network Security Group with the web subnet.
-3. Defined inbound and outbound security rules
+3. Defined inbound and outbound security rules : Implemented inbound NSG rules to allow only required traffic.
 4. Tested traffic flow between subnets
 5. Restricted public access where possible